rossaddison/yii2-house2house/README.md

     defined('YII_DEBUG') or define('YII_DEBUG', false);
     defined('YII_ENV') or define('YII_ENV', 'prod');

-Occasionally you will need to create migrations in order to simplify a process instead of importing a sql file.
+Occasionally you will need to create migrations in order to simplify a process instead of importing a sql file eg. sql_roles_permissions/auth.php.
 For instance create migrations for:

     auth_assignment - the critical assignment of a user_id from the user table to a pre-built role.
 After the user table is filled after signup, this table will be filled second after the installation automatically with first user_id and the admin role.